 Are You Seeking God With Your Whole Heart?

-but as I thought upon them, it was important to me to include verse 9.
+As I thought upon them, it was important to me to include verse 9.

 Psalms 119:9 Wherewithal shall a young man cleanse his way? by taking heed thereto according to thy word.